New York Knicks may 'see if they can pounce' on All-NBA guard.

 Additionally, the All-NBA Second Teamer averages 5.0 fast break points per game, again the third-most this season in the NBA, with LeBron James and Giannis Antetokounmpo tied in first place, each with 5.1 fast break points per contest.

-Furthermore, Mitchell has developed in other areas of his game, with his 5.6 assists and 5.6 rebounds both being career-highs, this progress of which has largely gone quietly under the radar due to the little media attention given to the Cavaliers organization.
+Furthermore, Mitchell has developed in other areas of his game, with his 5.6 assists and 5.6 rebounds both being career-highs; progress that has largely gone quietly under the radar due to the little media attention given to the Cavaliers organization.

 Another career-high for Mitchell comes in the steals column, where the 27-year-old is averaging almost two steals, 1.9, per outing, which is second-best in the league, behind Gilgeous-Alexander's 2.5 steals per game for the Thunder.